tyrell-snyders/ruin-manga/README.md

 ## Project Scope

-Ruin Mang will focus on manga reading and user management in its initial phase.
+Ruin Manga will focus on manga reading and user management in its initial phase.
 Future enhancements may include personalized recommendations, user-generated content, and additional integrations with external manga sources.